Why breakthrough performance isn’t where you think

 Either way, get an external perspective.

-That could be a formal coach or mentor, or just sharing ideas with a colleague.
+That could be through hiring a business coach or mentor, or just sharing ideas with a colleague.
 It could be from reading articles in your sector for best practice as well as insights from outside your own industry or domain of expertise (which can be a fertile ground for huge breakthroughs).

 From a personal development perspective, 360° surveys can be useful for uncovering negative behaviours you are unaware of.
 And a similar approach with customers will uncover blind-spots in your organisation where great gains can be made.